Art Deco architecture of New York City: Public works

 Art Deco is also represented in the city's transportation and mass transit networks.
 The Independent Subway System (IND) subway lines have stations designed from the late 1920s on.
-Squire J. Vickers, who designed hundreds of stops for the city's subways, designed Art Deco edifices for stops such as the 181st Street station in Washington Heights, the Fourth Avenue/Ninth Street station in Park Slope, the York Street station in Dumbo, and IND substations like that on West 53rd Street in Midtown.
+Squire J. Vickers, who designed hundreds of stops for the city's subways, designed Art Deco edifices for stops such as the 181st Street station in Washington Heights, the Fourth Avenue station in Park Slope, the York Street station in Dumbo, and IND substations like that on West 53rd Street in Midtown.
 Other major Art Deco projects included the New York Municipal Airport, of which Marine Air Terminal remains, and the ventilation tunnels and portals of the Lincoln Tunnel, which opened in 1937 and connect New Jersey and Manhattan.

 The first Art Deco school in the city was Public School 98 in the Bronx, one of the first new schools built to establish a separate junior high school program in the city.
-Public School 98 was joined by Joan of Arc High School on the Upper West Side, one of the first buildings designed by Eric Kebbon, school buildings superintendent on the New York Board of Education who would ultimately design more than 100 schools for the city.
+Public School 98 was joined by Joan of Arc High School on the Upper West Side, one of the first buildings designed by Eric Kebbon, school buildings superintendent on the New York Board of Education who ultimately designed more than 100 schools for the city.
 The High School was designed more like a skyscraper than a traditional school building, with long brick piers rising up to accommodate two thousand students.
 The triple-height entranceway contains an inscription of the school's name and symbols from the story of Joan of Arc.
 Other schools include Samuel Gompers Industrial High School in the Bronx, and the former Public School 48 in Queens.

 Religious structures

 Few religious buildings in the Art Deco style were built in New York City; artist Don Vlack wrote that the architects may have felt confined to more traditional styles given their conservative congregations.
-The Church of the Heavenly Rest and St. Luke's Lutheran Church have Art Deco elements to their more traditional, Neo-gothic elements, while the Society for the Advancement of Judaism blends modern elements with traditional Jewish motifs rather than geometric forms, with some calling the result "Modern Semetic".
+The Church of the Heavenly Rest and St. Luke's Lutheran Church have Art Deco elements to their more traditional, neo-Gothic elements, while the Society for the Advancement of Judaism blends modern elements with traditional Jewish motifs rather than geometric forms, with some calling the result "Modern Semetic".
 The Fourth Church of Christ, Scientist (now a synagogue) is a rare example of Christian Science Art Deco anywhere in the country, while the Rego Park Synagogue provides a late example of an Art Deco synagogue.
-Other buildings include the Trinity Baptist Church and Temple Emanu-El of New York in the Upper East Side.
+Other buildings include the Trinity Baptist Church and Temple Emanu-El of New York, both on the Upper East Side.